- HubPages»

 Exploring Sedona

-In my early 20’s, I lived in Flagstaff Arizona.
-Just south of Flagstaff is Sedona.
-When you see pictures of Arizona in magazines of red rock outcroppings unearthed by the wind and rain, that is Sedona.
-I spent countless weekends in Sedona hiking Oak Creek Canyon.
-For this reason I consider myself a local.
-Twenty years later a lot can change but, Sedona still manages to be a spiritually uplifting, communing with nature, enjoying the natural beauty type of experience every time.
+In my early 20’s, I lived just north of Sedona Arizona.
+When you see pictures of Arizona in magazines often you will see red rock outcroppings unearthed by the wind and rain, that is Sedona.
+Over the years I spent countless weekends in Sedona hiking Oak Creek Canyon.
+Twenty five years later a lot has changed but, Sedona still manages to be a spiritually uplifting, communing with nature, enjoying the natural beauty type of experience every time.
 We usually hike for half the day and then spend the rest for the day in shops and exploring the restaurant options.
 No two trips are ever alike.
 You could spend a week in Sedona and not touch half the natural beauty it has to offer.

 Camping in Oak Creek